Why Nigerians are protesting police brutality - NewsChannel 3-12

 Nigeria has been rocked by days of nationwide protests over police brutality, following widespread claims of kidnapping, harassment and extortion by a controversial police unit known as the Special Anti-Robbery Squad (SARS).

 The protests turned bloody on Tuesday in Lagos, the country’s largest city, as rallies continued despite a state-wide curfew.
-Eyewitnesses told CNN that multiple demonstrators had been shot by soldiers.
+Eyewitnesses told CNN that multiple demonstrators had been shot dead by Army soldiers, who then took the bodies away.

+President Muhammadu Buhari appealed for “understanding and calm” Wednesday as scenes of chaos unfolded in the city, with buildings set alight and police stations attacked.

 The inspector general of police announced 10 days ago that the controversial SARS unit was being disbanded and its officers redeployed.